 Aquatic Plant Management; Requiring the Fish and Wildlife Conservation Commission, in consultation with the Institute of Food and Agricultural Sciences at the University of Florida and the Water School at Florida Gulf Coast University, to implement and study certain nutrient removal technologies and mechanical aquatic plant management techniques within the Lake Okeechobee watershed; authorizing the commission to consult and contract with entities for such implementation and study, etc. APPROPRIATION: \$500,000 Effective Date: 7/1/2022

-01/05/2022 SENATE Referred to Environment and Natural Resources; Appropriations Subcommittee on Agriculture, Environment, and General Government; Appropriations
+01/05/2022 on Agriculture, Environment, and General Government; Appropriations

 HB 1129 Mangrove Replanting and Restoration by Avila

 Mangrove Replanting and Restoration: Requires DEP to adopt rules for mangrove replanting & restoration; provides rule requirements.
 Effective Date: July 1, 2022